flintlib/flint/doc/source/qqbar.rst

     automatically reduce *poly* if its degree is greater or equal to that of the minimal polynomial of *x*.
 In the generic case, evaluation simply uses Horner's rule.

+.. function:: int qqbar_evaluate_fmpz_mpoly_iter(qqbar_t res, const fmpz_mpoly_t poly, qqbar_srcptr x, slong deg_limit, slong bits_limit, const fmpz_mpoly_ctx_t ctx)
+              int qqbar_evaluate_fmpz_mpoly_horner(qqbar_t res, const fmpz_mpoly_t poly, qqbar_srcptr x, slong deg_limit, slong bits_limit, const fmpz_mpoly_ctx_t ctx)
+              int qqbar_evaluate_fmpz_mpoly(qqbar_t res, const fmpz_mpoly_t poly, qqbar_srcptr x, slong deg_limit, slong bits_limit, const fmpz_mpoly_ctx_t ctx)

+    Sets *res* to the value of *poly* evaluated at the algebraic numbers given in the vector *x*.
+The number of variables is defined by the context object *ctx*.

+    The parameters *deg_limit* and *bits_limit*
+    define evaluation limits: if any temporary result exceeds these limits (not necessarily the final value, in case of cancellation), the evaluation is aborted and 0 (failure) is returned.
+If evaluation succeeds, 1 is returned.

+    The *iter* version iterates over all terms in succession and computes the powers that appear.
+The *horner* version uses a multivariate implementation of the Horner scheme.
+The default algorithm currently uses the Horner scheme.

 Polynomial roots
 -------------------------------------------------------------------------------